Dependency-based Anomaly Detection: a General Framework and Comprehensive Evaluation: Evaluation

-The results of different regression algorithms are shown in Figure \ref{fig:pred}.
-With respect to ROC AUC, as shown in Figure \ref{fig:pred_roc}, the two tree-based algorithms, CART and mCART, produce better results than all the linear regression algorithms.
-From the $p$-values on the figure, each regression algorithm is significantly better than algorithms on the right except Linear compared with Ridge and Lasso, respectively.
-It is noted that Ridge and Lasso show unstable results with the same standard deviation of 0.036, while the standard deviations of other regression algorithms range from 0.014 to 0.015.
+Concerning ROC AUC, the tree-based algorithms, CART and mCART, demonstrate superior performance compared to all the linear regression algorithms, as illustrated in Figure \ref{fig:pred_roc}.
+The $p$-values in the figure reveal that each regression algorithm (excluding Lasso) exhibits significant improvement over the algorithms to its right.
+Notably, Ridge and Lasso display unstable results with a standard deviation of 0.036, while the standard deviations of the other regression algorithms range from 0.014 to 0.015.

-In terms of AP, as shown in Figure \ref{fig:pred_ap}, on average, CART achieves the best results, followed by mCART, Ridge, Linear and Lasso.
-The variance of the five algorithms is similar, ranging from 0.031 to 0.034.
-Except mCART compared with Ridge, Ridge compared with Linear and Linear compared with Lasso, a regression algorithm is significantly better than the algorithms on its right.
+In terms of AP, CART achieves the highest average results, followed by mCART, Ridge, Linear, and Lasso, as depicted in Figure \ref{fig:pred_ap}.
+CART significantly outperforms all other techniques, and mCART demonstrates superiority over Linear and Lasso.
+Additionally, Ridge is significantly better than Lasso.
+Both Linear and Lasso exhibit the poorest performance.
+The variances of the five algorithms are comparable, ranging from 0.031 to 0.034.

-In summary, the two tree-based models, CART and mCART, show better performance with respect to both ROC AUC and AP.
-On the contrary, Lasso yields the worst results in terms of the two metrics.
+In summary, the two tree-based models, CART and mCART, demonstrate superior performance in both ROC AUC and AP.
+On the contrary, Lasso yields the lowest results for both metrics.